-“The rising price of college is overwhelming to many parents, and they just don’t know where to go for help,” says Class 101 founder and CEO Tom Pabin.
+“The rising price of college is overwhelming to many parents, and they just don’t know where to go for help,” says Class 101 founder Tom Pabin.

 The College Board 2016 Trends in Higher Education report shows moderate increases in published tuition and fees ranging from 2.2% to 3.6% between 2015-16 and 2016-17, which outpace the growth in financial aid, family incomes and the average prices of other goods and services.
 Class 101’s full suite of services include consulting sessions, ACT and SAT prep classes, seminars and organized college visits and go above and beyond what the typical high school counselor can provide.

 We Help Families From All Backgrounds Save Big on College